masqm/Faster-Mean-Shift-Euc/README.md

 ## Example
 Using our algorithm is similar to calling the meanshift in sklearn.
-An example of how to using the algorithm is given in [main.py](https://github.com/masqm/Faster-Mean-Shift-Euc/blob/main/FMS-Euc-git/main.py)：
+An example of how to run the algorithm is given in [main.py](https://github.com/masqm/Faster-Mean-Shift-Euc/blob/main/FMS-Euc-git/main.py)：

     # Generate a blob dataset.
     n_samples = 100000